SoixanteSixGitHub/Astronomy/README.md

 - /checkpoint is folder for saving model weights

-- /results is folder where result csv files. (put val_labels_v1.csv here also!)
+- /results is folder where result csv files are saved. (put val_labels_v1.csv here also!)

 - /logs is folder you can check validate infos.